mkuthan/mkuthan.github.io/source/_posts/2016-09-30-spark-streaming-on-yarn.markdown

 The last puzzle element is how to stop Spark Streaming application deployed on YARN in a graceful way.
 The standard method for stopping (or rather killing) YARN application is using a command ```yarn application -kill [applicationId]```.
-And this command stops the Spark Streaming application but the application might be killed in the middle of the batch.
+And this command stops the Spark Streaming application but this could happen in the middle of a batch.
-So if the job reads data from Kafka, save processing results on HDFS and finally commit Kafka offsets you should expect duplicated data on HDFS when job was stopped just before committing offsets.
+So if the job reads data from Kafka, saves processing results on HDFS and finally commits Kafka offsets you should expect duplicated data on HDFS when job was stopped just before committing offsets.

 The first attempt to solve graceful shutdown issue was to call Spark streaming context stop method in shutdown hook.